-But I’d like us to think a little deeper about which types of content belong on our website and which do not (or have limited impact).
+But I’d like us to think a little deeper about which types of content belong on our website and which do not (or have a limited impact).

 Website Traffic is a Silly Metric…duh

-According to Content Marketing Institute’s 2016 Content Marketing B2B Survey, for last six years website traffic has consistently been cited as the most often used metric in measuring success.
+According to Content Marketing Institute’s 2016 Content Marketing B2B Survey, for the last six years website traffic has consistently been cited as the most often used metric in measuring success.